-The use of exercise therapy post cancer treatment to attenuate Doxorubicin (DOX)-induced cardiotoxicity
+Physiotherapeutic implications of exercise prescription in post cancer treatment to reduce Doxorubicin (DOX)-induced cardiotoxicity

 The use of Anthracylcines for chemotherapy have been commonly found to have cardiac complications.
 It is thought that a reduction in autophagy may be responsible.
 Autophagy is the process whereby lysosomes remove damaged cell material such as folded proteins, damaged lipids, dysfunctional organelles and even mitochondria.
 DOX induced cardiotoxicity may be due to dysfunction of this lysomal regulation.